AdaCore/gnatstudio/docs/users_guide/extending.rst

 Another example is a filter so that the contextual menu only appears when on a project node in the :guilabel:`Project` view.
-Using :command:`%P` in your command is not enough since the current context when you click on a file or directory also contain information about the project the file or directory belongs to.
+Using :command:`%P` in your command is not enough since the current context when you click on a file or directory also contains information about the project the file or directory belongs to.
 Thus this implicit filter is not sufficient to hide your contextual menu.

 As a result, you need to do a slightly more complex test, where you check that the current context does not contains information on directories (which will disable the contextual menu for directories, files and entities).
-Since the command uses :command:`%P`, GPS garantees that a project is available.
+Since the command uses :command:`%P`, GPS guarantees that a project is available.

 .. highlight:: python